KacpersDev/Emoji/README.md

 ## OPENING

-> Go to browser and enter localhost + port in this case localhost:3000
+> Go to browser and enter localhost: + port in this case localhost:3000